WPZOO/Flexbox-Grid/readme.md

 * `bottom-??` vertical
 ```

 Learn more about even more possible classes you can use with [flexboxgrid.com](http://flexboxgrid.com).
+Except the nested grids, all classes will work within the shortcodes.

 ## Support
 Please use the support forum on [wordpress.org](https://wordpress.org/plugins/flexbox-grid).